2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Receives the Competition Director’s approval to be promoted

-If a soloist is promoted into a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.
+If a Soloist is promoted into a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.

-If a change occurs to a promoted performance that violates any of the Leveling Guidelines, the performance will compete for adjudication only.
+If a change occurs to a promoted performance that violates any of the Leveling Guidelines, the performance will compete for Adjudication Only.

-If a performance is promoted and the new division has not taken place, the promoted performance may re-compete in its appropriate division and will still be eligible for Overall High Point awards.
+If a performance is promoted and the new division has not taken place, the promoted performance may re-compete in its appropriate division and will still be eligible for Overall High Point Awards.

-All promoted performances must compete the remainder of the Regional season as well as National Finals in their new promoted Level.
+All promoted performances must compete the remainder of the Regional season as well as National Finals in their new promoted level.

-If a group performance is promoted to a higher level, the individual dancers comprising the performance will each remain in their current level.
+If a Group performance is promoted to a higher level, the individual dancers comprising the performance will each remain in their current level.

 If a dancer is promoted to a higher level in which their age division is not eligible, the dancer will compete in the lowest eligible age division offered in the promoted level.

-***All decisions of the Judging panel and Competition Director are final and cannot be contested.
+***All decisions of the judging panel and Competition Director are final and cannot be contested.

 The Level Promotion Program is only available at Regional Competitions.
 There will be no Level Promoting at National Finals, unless a performance is coming from Australia, Mexico or Canada.

 Voluntary Level Promotion - If a performer voluntarily promotes themselves to a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.
-All Awards and Titles from the original level are null and void for National Finals registration.
+All Awards from the original level are null and void for National Finals registration.
 Dancers must re-qualify in their promoted level in order to be eligible to compete in their promoted level for any National Finals.

 Level Calculator